 What motivated you to study a Bachelor of Social Work/Bachelor of Social Science?

 I had a profound “lightbulb moment” when I was 16 where things really clicked into place for me.
 After a chance meeting with a vulnerable young woman in a park, I was left feeling really compelled to use my skills and interests to work with vulnerable young people.
 As I neared the end of my studies, I developed a strong interest in preventing violence against women and I’m grateful to now work in a role where I get to do both.
 In the end, I didn’t quite finish my Social Work/Social Science double degree, but instead completed a Bachelor of Arts majoring in Welfare and Society and Bachelor of Social Science majoring in Psychology which has been serving me pretty well so far!

-What have you been up to since graduating university?
+What have you been up to since graduating from university?